0xfuturistic/sequencer-commitments/README.md

     }
 }
 ```
-It's important to note that the sequencer even though is constrained in their behavior by the commitment may choose not to provide their signature in the first place.
+It's important to note that even though they are constrained in their behavior by their commitment, a sequencer may choose not to provide their signature in the first place.
 So the sequencer can't be forced to act in a particular way.
-Rather, we prevent them from doing taking certain actions by rejecting their payloads when they don't respect their commitments.
+Rather, we prevent them from doing so in other ways, specifically those that would violate their commitments.

-For a dive into the depths of the Emily library, please [explore this comprehensive guide](#).
-For those intrigued by the theoretical underpinnings, this [scholarly resource](#) is a treasure trove.
+You can see the codebase for Emily [here](https://github.com/0xfuturistic/emily).
+As background, I recommend you check out [this Twitter thread](https://twitter.com/0xfuturistic/status/1697306608722915518) and the piece introducing [PEPC-DVT](https://ethresear.ch/t/pepc-dvt-pepc-with-no-changes-to-the-consensus-protocol/16514).

 ## 🗺 Road Ahead
 - Expand the variety of commitments provided as a sample.